fjdurlop/juegoMario/README.md

 - escenas: principal, muerte, creditos
 - puntuations
 - border of the map should not being invaded
-- Scroll horizontal
+- sonido

 - castillo con el flag
 - avanzar al nivel 2.0 desde una tuberia
 - mapa 2.0
+- the animations of the block sprite(a coin showed when collison)

 xinlei:
++ Scroll horizontal
-+ completar mapa 1.0
++ completar mapa 1.0, no tener tantos bloques animativos
-+ colision top, and the animations of the block sprite(a coin showed when collison)